EtienneRd/vdm-test/README.md

 This will start a server listening on port 3000.
 You will be able to:
 - See the last 200 VDMs via `/api/posts`
+- See one VDM from its id via `/api/posts/:id`
 - Search VDMs by author (`?author=ironMan`)
 - Search VDMs by date from (`?from=YYYY-MM-DD`)
 - Search VDMs by date to (`?to=YYYY-MM-DD`)